About How The LIT Was Produced

 sake of eliminating possible ambiguities when speaking

-about something grammatically, I like the terms
+about a subject, I like the terms

 discrete topic or unique event much better,